 For some companies, it's just not a viable option to cram all of the information they need to address into a 30 second TV commercial.
 Some companies require long drawn out explanations of their product(s)/service or a visual walk-through to effectively sell it.
 Instead you end up seeing something that reminds you of a mini infomercial or an extremely short film.
 An advertisement this long can stimulate positive brand recall if constructed correctly.
 One solution is to break up the music at around the halfway point to relieve any monotony and to combat decreasing retention.
 Also, slowing the pace down to match the length helps to prepare the viewer for 60 seconds worth of advertisement.
 It's not the most ideal length, but that doesn't mean it can't work with today's short attention spans -- it just means we're going to have to get more creative while developing commercial concepts for 60 second spots.

 WHEN LESS THAN 30 SECONDS IS EFFECTIVE

-Though it may not be impossible to stimulate all three memory banks in a 15 second spot… it's very hard to accomplish.
+Though it may not be impossible to stimulate all three memory banks in a 15 second spot -- it's very hard to accomplish.
 To master this, you must be a wizard with words and your visual concept must be cleverly strategized to the max to attract the right attention in that small amount of time.
 15 second commercials are often effective when advertising local events, food brands, upcoming shows, etc. Usually something that already has a widely established brand name can use shorter advertisements to their benefit.
 A company that is just getting off of it's feet is going to have a much harder time getting effective use out of a 15 second TV commercial.
-If you starting a video ad campaign that is based around 15 second spots because thats all you can afford.
-That is not recommended and is probably going to be a waste of money.
+If you're starting a video ad campaign that is based around 15 second spots because that's all you can afford, that is not recommended and is probably going to be a waste of money.